 The RADA Shakespeare Awards offer a unique one-to-one learning experience for students.
 Our tutors give feedback in the room, to develop skills and inspire young performers.

-A RADA tutor can visit your school to assess multiple candidates as part of a bespoke, awards assessment day.
+A RADA tutor can visit your school or organisation to assess multiple candidates as part of a bespoke, awards assessment day.

 Travel and refreshments

 - RADA covers all travel costs of sending the assessor to you within mainland UK.

 - We expect that your school, group or theatre will provide lunch and refreshments for our tutor.

 - If our tutor has to travel more than can reasonably be expected on an assessment day, prior to starting at 10am, or if the assessment finishes later than 5pm, we will expect your school, group or theatre to arrange accommodation for the tutor, however we will cover this cost.

 - An assessment day normally runs from 10am-5pm.